 In an ideal testing process, the tests will have been developed to provide 100% coverage of the areas and scenarios needing testing.
 These will all have been executed correctly and passed, even if the process has undergone several cycles.

 At the same time, users will not have significant questions or concerns and will have provided positive feedback about the software’s quality and readiness.
-Upon completing this, all shareholders will have agreed that the changes will positively impact the organisation and achieve project goals.
+Upon completing this, all shareholders will have agreed that the changes will positively impact the organization and achieve project goals.

-Reaching this position is largely dependent on the factors previously considered and implemented before this point; however, you will also need clarity of the project metrics to determine when this project status is approaching or arrives.
+Reaching this position is largely dependent on the factors previously considered and implemented before this point; however, you will also need clarity of the project metrics to determine when this project status is approaching or arriving.